csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 Do not worry about error recovery or such fancy features.
 Simply terminate the parsing process (not the application) and provide some meaningful error on what went wrong.

-Do not print to `stdout` / `stderr`!
+Do not directly print to `stdout` / `stderr` from your library!
-Your *parse* function should return a *parser result* which, either contains the AST upon parsing valid input, or a meaningful error.
+The *parse* function should return a *parser result* which, either contains the AST upon parsing valid input, or a meaningful error.
+The error message should be examined / printed by the dedicated executable which invoked the *parse* function.

 Ensure you do not leak memory upon parsing an invalid program.